Constructive nonlocal games with very small classical values: Linear games and preliminaries on their classical values

+The classical value of a game is the maximal winning probability while using only classical strategies.
+We then have

-where the maximum is taken over all functions $a:X\rightarrow A$ and $b: Y\rightarrow B.$ (At the face value, the formula \eqref{classical_value} accounts only for {\em deterministic} strategies, but the distinction between that setting and the one involving shared randomness is well understood and largely immaterial to our discussion.)
-A quantum strategy for the players involves using a quantum state $\rho$ (living on the Hilbert space $H_{A}\otimes H_{B}$) shared by Alice and Bob, and a quantum measurement for Alice (respectively for Bob) for each $x\in X$ $\left(y\in Y\right)$.
+where the maximum is taken over all functions $a:X\rightarrow A$ and $b: Y\rightarrow B.$ (At the face value, the formula \eqref{classical_value} accounts only for {\em deterministic} strategies, but in the setting where shared randomness is allowed the values $p_{Cl}$ are the same.) \blk A quantum strategy for the players involves using a quantum state $\rho$ (living on the Hilbert space $H_{A}\otimes H_{B}$) shared by Alice and Bob, and a quantum measurement for Alice (respectively for Bob) for each $x\in X$ $\left(y\in Y\right)$.
 For every question $\left(x,y\right),$ the probability of the output $\left(a,b\right)$ is given by: